Health Tourism in Turkey

 Turkey offers natural beauty, unforgettable experiences and warm hospitality making every tourist feel like they are home on two continents.

-Why Turkey for Medical Treatment?
+Why Turkey for Medical Tourism?

 Until 2016, Turkey continued to assert its dominance as a major medical tourism destination in West Asia.
 A record of 360,000 foreign patients visited the country in 2014 and 308,000 the year before.
 Turkey provides high-quality facilities for medical and wellness services and has become a choice destination for medical tourists coming from the Middle East, North Africa, Central Asia and the Balkans.
 Turkey offers less expensive treatments, 40% to 50%, than its primary regional competitors Germany and the United Arab Emirates.